-We will post a new APHRODITE newsletter to the website every 6 months to keep you updated with the latest information on the trial.
-Alternatively, if you prefer a hardcopy your nurse will be happy to provide you with one at your next hospital appointment.
-We have also provided you a link to the Key Facts sheet and Patient Information Sheet to read again if you so wish.
+When available, patients will receive newsletters from their local research teams to keep you updated with the latest information on the trial.
+For more information about newsletters please ask your research nurse.
+You can also find all newsletters in pdf format in the link below.
+If you prefer a hardcopy your nurse will be happy to provide you with one at your next hospital appointment.
+We have also provided you a link to the Key Facts Sheet and Patient Information Sheet to read again if you so wish.

-Some patients with rectal cancer are not able to have it removed by surgery.
+Some patients with rectal cancer are not able to, or would prefer to avoid having it removed by surgery.
 They may suffer from symptoms as their cancer grows, including pain, diarrhoea and the need for a stoma (bowel bag).
 For these patients, radiotherapy combined with chemotherapy is used.
 A standard dose of radiotherapy given over 5.5 weeks can lead to the cancer disappearing in about one third of patients.
 We want to find out if a higher radiotherapy dose given over the same time will give greater benefit to patients with acceptable side effects.
 This could lead to better treatment and improved quality of life.

 Patients with small (early) rectal (back passage) cancers would normally have these treated using surgery to remove the whole rectum.
-However, there are some patients who are not suitable for surgery.
-This can either be because surgery is thought to be too risky because of other medical problems which would increase the risks of having surgery.
-Or it can be because patients would have difficulty looking after a stoma (bowel bag) following surgery.
+However, there are some patients who are not suitable for, or would prefer not to have, surgery.
+This can either be because surgery is thought to be too risky because of other medical problems which would increase the risks of having surgery, or because patients would have difficulty looking after a stoma (bowel bag) following surgery.
+Or it could simply be that patients strongly prefer to explore other treatment options than surgery.
 For such patients, radiotherapy or radiotherapy given at the same time as chemotherapy (‘chemoradiotherapy’) can be used.
 A standard dose of radiotherapy is given over 5.5 weeks and can lead to the cancer disappearing in about one third of patients.

 After randomisation into either the standard dose radiotherapy arm or the higher dose radiotherapy arm, you will follow the treatment schedule below: